FairShare · Web & iOS

 Answer a guided flow

-FairShare asks only what's relevant — spouse, children, parents, grandparents, siblings.
-Most calculations finish in under 60 seconds.
+FairShare asks only what's relevant: spouse, children, parents, grandparents, siblings.
+Most calculations finish in under a minute.

 03